marissagonzales468/Fintech_M20P20/README.md

 ![20-1-remix-ide-first-launch](https://user-images.githubusercontent.com/113739944/218255962-7643672c-777b-4b01-8834-b2253287ce17.png)
  In the Featured Plugins area, we then click the Solidity button, as the image above shows:
 ![20-1-open-remix-file-browser](https://user-images.githubusercontent.com/113739944/218256015-bec81222-52cb-4680-bdc8-9f35d9603947.png)
 click the “File explorers” button in the upper-left area of the window.
 Then click the button on the far right with the arrow pointing up out of the box.
+Upload the 'joint_savings.sol'